Last updated: 1st April 2021

 - Hospitals where specialists and consultants hold practising privileges

-- Hospitals where health professionals have a relationship with
+- Hospitals where health professionals have a relationship

 The Private Practice Register provides a secure central online facility, which enables specialists, consultants and health professionals to submit information to Private Medical Insurers in support of new application for recognition; or update information for insurers with whom they are already recognised.

 The service allows specialists, consultatns and health professionals, Organisations and registered users subject to either the Specialist or Organisations authorisation to:

 - Submit new recognition applications securely to insurers

 - Store their private practice documents securely online